Gone are the days of writing code yourself, now you can build your own site, thanks to web design companies, who can do all the hard work for you.

 - Appropriately sized fonts

-So, you see, every design choice you make affects the usability and conversion rate of your website, in one way or another.
-If you think aesthetic design choices aren’t important when it comes to web development, you better think again.
+Every design choice you make affects the usability and conversion rate of your website, in one way or another.

-Your website must look attractive, especially to your prospective users, so it pays to know what specific style is going to speak to your audience!
+Your website must look attractive, especially to your target market, so it pays to know what specific style is going to speak to your audience!

 How To Design a Website in 8 Easy Steps